Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 RADAttribution.shared.linkResolver.delegate = viewController
 navigationController?.pushViewController(vc, animated: true)
 ```

-In that case, you must confirm `LinkResolvableDelegate` in the place where you would like to handle response
+In that case, you must confirm `LinkResolvableDelegate` in the place where you would like to handle response.
+Check [ResolveLinkResponse](https://rakuten-advertising-developers.github.io/RADAttribution-SDK-iOS/Structs/ResolveLinkResponse.html) struct documentation for details
 ```swift
 extension ViewController: LinkResolvableDelegate {